sei-protocol/sei-chain/docs/migration/seidb_archive_migration.md

 ### Step 3: Note down MIGRATION_HEIGHT
-Note down the latest height as outputted from the sc migration.
+Note down the latest height as outputted from the sc migration log.
 Save it as an env var $MIGRATION_HEIGHT.
 ```bash
 MIGRATION_HEIGHT=<>